rahil627/willowolf/docs/index.md

 ![](graveyard-of-fireflies.jpg?raw=true)

-*yo*
+*yo.*

 # welcome to willowolf

-this site is a digital space for [rathewolf](https://rathewolf.com)'s altruistic desires: my wills, manifested digitally.
-It’s also a spirit animal representing a single will. :)
+this site is a digital space for [rathewolf](https://rathewolf.com)'s altruistic desires: his wills, manifested digitally.
+It’s also a spirit animal representing a will. :)

-it holds the web-sites of digital organizations, digital tools, 'n other digital stuff i've organized/made for *the people*.
+it holds the web-sites of digital organizations, digital tools, 'n other digital stuffs i've organized/made for *the people*.

 #### willowolves
-[nature's guardians: the natural way of life](https://natural.willowolf.com/), the will to organize, r&d, 'n share our love for making ways of make a better world :) :)
+[nature's guardians: *the natural way* of life](https://natural.willowolf.com/), the will to organize, r&d, 'n share our love for making ways of make a better world :) :)
+[experimental game anarchy: the art & way of experimental games](https://experimental.willowolf.com), the will to organize, r&d, *play(!!!)*, 'n share our love for experimental games
 [fighting game anarchy: the art & way of fighting games](https://fighting.willowolf.com), the will to organize, r&d, play, 'n share our love for fighting games
-[experimental game anarchy: the art & way of experimental games](https://experimental.willowolf.com), the will to organize, r&d, *play(!!!)*, 'n share our love for experimental games